 While many British films take full advantage of the rural potential that “this spectered isle” can provide, there seems to be another sub-sect to this branch film, often finding its way into British horror cinema.
-Of course, this isn’t as clear cut as simply analysing films under the guise of “Rural Horror” or “Folk Horror" … Continue reading Films On The Strange British Coastline.
+Of course, this isn’t as clear cut as simply analysing films under the guise of “Rural Horror” or “Folk Horror” but there is a small batch of British horror films … Continue reading Films On The Strange British Coastline.

 Its geography is stark, rugged and eerily inviting, its characters are sickly happy and lying through their teeth and its narrative is immersive and questioning to the point where its finale is deeply affecting and horrifying.
-It’s a crying shame that viewers of The Wicker Man (1973) will never fully see the film as its … Continue reading The Wicker Man (1973) – Defining Of The Folk Horror.
+It’s a crying shame that viewers of The Wicker Man (1973) will never fully see the film as its director intended.
+Having been slashed to bits by the studio … Continue reading The Wicker Man (1973) – Defining Of The Folk Horror.